 Newsgroups and List

-Man, talk about my favourite waste of time!
-You could easily spend all your time chatting away on various crime fiction lists.
-There's something for everyone, it seems, and new lists and sites and blogs spring up every day.
-They range from the ridiculous to the sublime, to the absolutely essential...
+Man, back in the day, you could easily spend all your time chatting away on various crime fiction lists.
+There was something for everyone, it seemed, and new lists and sites and blogs sprung up every day.
+They ranged from the ridiculous to the sublime, to the absolutely essential...

 RECOMMENDED!
 Founded by original moderator William Denton, this fantastic list covers all things hard-boiled, including, ahem, private eyes and other detective fiction.
 For real buffs, although not for everyone, as expressed by Peter Lance, who had this to say: